-Twenty-five years after the fall of communism in Europe comes a true, inspiring story and a testament to the spirit of family bond in a story of five women in one family caught up in a Cold War drama: Sisters, mothers, daughters, cousins, separated by the Iron Curtain and a brutal regime that kept them apart.
+Twenty-five years after the fall of communism in Europe comes a true, inspiring story about one family caught up in a Cold War drama, separated by the Iron Curtain and a brutal regime that kept them apart.
 Against a historical backdrop, this is their story about their lives, their struggles and their unwavering efforts to sustain family ties in an environment that was anything but normal.

 In 1945, the United States, Soviet Union and their allies defeat Nazi Germany in World War II.
 Germany is split into two separate zones.
 While the U.S. begins to help rebuild the western part of Germany based on democracy and rule of law, Soviet Forces take control of the eastern zone, establishing an entirely new nation governed by autocratic communist ideology.